henrik/thepugautomatic.com-eleventy/src/site/posts/2020-03-20-conversational-implicature-in-testing.md

 The first test implies to the reader that the title is somehow relevant, but it's not.

 Sometimes, you need an attribute for secondary reasons – the title isn't necessary for the price calculation, but initialising an item without a title would raise an exception.
-Then you can still hide them with a bit of indirection:
+Then you can still hide it with a bit of indirection:

 ``` ruby
 it "doubles the price" do